 - Chronic HIV infection

-Note this service is only for HIV positive patients and for those referred from other healthcare providers for continuation/discontinuation of PEPSE.
+Note this service is only for patients living with HIV and for those referred from other healthcare providers for continuation/discontinuation of PEPSE.

 Appointment Clinic Times are: